A proposal to the '$\frac{1}{2}$ vs. $\frac{3}{2}$ puzzle': Mixing angle in the heavy quark limit

 By a similar calculation, the $\ket{J_l=\frac32}$ state can be expressed as

 Expressing the above results in the matrix form

-we can obtain the mixing angle $\alpha=-125.3^\circ$.
-Notice this mixing angle should be connected with our conventions used here.
+we can obtain the mixing angle $\alpha=-35.3^\circ$.
+Note this mixing angle is connected with the convention used here, and if the rotation matrix was written as $ $, one should obtain $\alpha=35.3^\circ$.

 \acknowledgments The authors thank Chao-Hsi Chang, Hui-Feng Fu, and Xu-Chang Zheng for helpful discussions.
-This work is supported by the National Natural Science Foundation of China\,(NSFC) under Grant Nos.\,12005169 and 12075073.
+This work is supported by the National Key R\&D Program of China\,(2022YFA1604803), and National Natural Science Foundation of China\,(NSFC) under Grant Nos.\,12005169, 62201438, and 12075073.
 It is also supported by the Natural Science Basic Research Program of Shaanxi\,(No.\,2021JQ-074), and the Fundamental Research Funds for the Central Universities.